CabraArretado/accountaboddies-back-end/README.md

 1. ```bash cd accountaboddies-back-end ```
 2. Activate the enviroment.
 Use ```bash source ./AccountaboddiesEnv/bin/activate ```
 3. Run the server using ```bash python manage.py run server ```
+4. Now you are able to access the database and use POST, GET, PUT and DELETE requistions using the Browsable API.
+To do that access http://localhost:8000/.

 ## Helpers:
 Database structure: https://dbdiagram.io/d/5f58064788d052352cb6724f